 How do I get the COVID-19 vaccination if I meet the criteria?

 If the clinic you are seeking to obtain your vaccination has reached its limit of the day you will be provided a link that will list any of our other clinics that still have available vaccination spots that day.
-If no clinics still have vaccination availability, or you need to go to that clinic, please try again the next day, right at 2 hours before the clinic opens.
+If no clinics still have vaccination availability, or you need to go to that clinic, please try again the next day, right at thirty minutes before the clinic opens.

 Can I make an appointment for the COVID-19 vaccination if I meet the criteria?